CYGNUS-RD/mycondor/README.md

 Total for all users: 8 jobs; 7 completed, 0 removed, 0 idle, 0 running, 1 held, 0 suspended

 ```
 Now you are up and running.
 On in the notebook/container move in the direcrory with your code.
-The **/home/submituser/** is a permanent directory to share data/code with
+The **/home/submituser/** is a permanent directory to share data/code on the container my condor with you hosting srver

 to access and test your code, follow the instructions below for more details:

 * condor@INFN [https://codimd.infn.it/s/VD3RWisM6#Submitting-a-demo-job](https://codimd.infn.it/s/VD3RWisM6#Submitting-a-demo-job)
 * file IO [https://codimd.infn.it/s/pbisNdDlN](https://codimd.infn.it/s/pbisNdDlN) [esempio](https://github.com/CYGNUS-RD/cygno/blob/main/dev/presigned.py)
+* in the [folder](https://github.com/CYGNUS-RD/mycondor/tree/main/submituser) there are some exaple of code and submit files

 file tranfer: https://htcondor.readthedocs.io/en/latest/users-manual/file-transfer.html

-Reconstruction submit example :
+**CYGNO reconstruction submit example on TIER1@CANF with sigularity**
-* Open jupyter notebook (e.g. [notebook01](https://notebook01.cygno.cloud.infn.it/));
+* Open jupyter notebook/mycondor;
-* Start the server using "Select your desired image: gmazzitelli/cygno-lab:v1.0.27-cygno";
+* Start your server (version >=1.0.27);
 * Open the terminal on the notebook, type: ```htc -t``` and follow the instructions;
 * pull reconstruction repository
 * create a exec_reco.sh file inside the reconstruction folder, like the following: